BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 To conclude, I would like to mention that the importance of accelerating approximating and computing mathematics by factors like 10,000 or more, lies not only in that one might thereby do in 10,000 times less time problems which one is now doing, or say 100 times more of them in 100 times less time, - but rather in that one will be able to handle problems which are considered completely unassailable at present.
 I need not tell you that I shall be very gladly at your disposal at any time when you want more specific details about this subject<br/>

--von Neumann to Commodore Louis L Strauss, on a proposal to build a computer in <i>1945</i>, page 236.<br/>
+-von Neumann to Commodore Louis L. Strauss, on a proposal to build a computer in <i>1945</i>, page 236.<br/>
 I believe it was this computer: https://en.wikipedia.org/wiki/IAS_machine.
 I wonder what von Neumann would think of ChatGPT.
 </blockquote>